MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-cloud-pki-deployment.md

 - A Wi-Fi access point using radius certificate-based authentication.
 - A VPN server authenticating a remote user.
-- A user visiting an SSL protected web site in a web browser.
+- A user visiting an TLS/SSL protected web site in a web browser.

 ### Determine location for trust anchor